RURAL MORTGAGE EXPERTS

 • Additional income: Sources: such as rental income, dividends, or secondary employment, can enhance your borrowing potential.

-• Gross Annual Income Only: If your annual salary is £50,000, you could potentially borrow between £225,000 (4.5x) and £275,000 (5.5x).
+• Gross Annual Income Only: If your annual salary is £50,000, you could potentially secure between £225,000 (4.5x) and £275,000 (5.5x).

-• Including Bonuses and Commission: If your gross annual income is £50,000, with an additional £10,000 from bonuses and commission, your total considered income could be £60,000.
-You could then potentially borrow between £270,000 (4.5x) and £330,000 (5.5x).
+• Including Bonuses and Commission: If your gross annual income is £50,000, with an additional £10,000 from bonuses and commission, your total considered income could increase to £60,000.
+This adjustment could elevate your potential borrowing range to between £270,000 (4.5x) and £330,000 (5.5x).

 OTHER UNDERWRITING FACTORS